minglllli/CLS-RL/README.md

 ## The code is coming soon!

+## 📌 Open-source Plan

+- [ ] Release the fine-tuning and inference code.
+- [ ] Release the dataset.
+- [ ] Release the evaluation results.
+- [ ] Release the checkpoints.

 ## Acknowledgements

 Our code is based on **R1-V**.
 We thank the authors of **R1-V** for their open-source contributions.